Credit-Smartchain/Credit-Classic-Core/doc/build-unix.md

     randomly located as well.

-    On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error such as: +ACI-relocation R_X86_64_32 against `......' can not be used when making a shared object+ADsAIg-
+    On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

     To test that you have built PIE executable, install scanelf, part of paxutils, and use: